 Alan O’Connor replaces Sam Carter in the second row, Marcus Rea starts ahead of Sean Reidy and in the backline, Ian Madigan and Matt Faddes start at out half and right wing respectively.

-Ulster’s oppenents tonight are a resurgent Ospreys’s side.
+Ulster’s opponents tonight are a resurgent Ospreys’s side.
 Under new coach Toby Booth, the Welsh region recorded an excellent 27-10 win at Edinburgh in the opening round of this season’s PRO14.
 Rhys Webb is an excellent signing and joins Stephen Myler at half back in a very experienced combination.
-Kieran Williams and Mat Protheroe had very good games last week with latter contributing two tries to the cause and the former providing one assist.
+Kieran Williams and Mat Protheroe had very good games last week with the latter contributing two tries and the former providing one assist.

 |Dan Evans||15||Jacob Stockdale|